UH-CPL/Deadline-Stress-Work-Patterns-2020/README.md

 **Utility Scripts (us)**

 	- us-common-functions.R
-	    - Useful functions that are called from almost all scripts
+	    - Useful functions that are called from almost all scripts.
 	- us-filter-pp.R
 	    - Removes noise from PP signals.
-It is called from 1.dc-curate-and-process-data
+It is called from 1.dc-curate-and-process-data.
 	- us-down-sample-pp.R
 	    - Downsamples data to 1 fps.
-It is called from 1.dc-curate-and-process-data
+It is called from 1.dc-curate-and-process-data.

 **Data Curation (dc)**